sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/configure.md

 For production environments, we recommend using the [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).

-As part of our base configuration we install an ingress for [sourcegraph-frontend](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/base/frontend/sourcegraph-frontend.Ingress.yaml).
+- As part of our base configuration, we install an ingress for [sourcegraph-frontend](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/base/frontend/sourcegraph-frontend.Ingress.yaml).
 It installs rules for the default ingress, see comments to restrict it to a specific host.

-In addition to the sourcegraph-frontend ingress, you'll need to install the NGINX ingress controller (ingress-nginx).
-Follow the instructions at https://kubernetes.github.io/ingress-nginx/deploy/ to create the ingress controller.
-Add the files to [configure/ingress-nginx](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/configure/ingress-nginx), including an [install.sh](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/configure/ingress-nginx/install.sh) file which applies the relevant manifests.
-We include sample generic-cloud manifests as part of this repository, but please follow the official instructions for your cloud provider.
+- In addition to the sourcegraph-frontend ingress, you'll need to install the NGINX ingress controller (ingress-nginx).

+- Follow the instructions at https://kubernetes.github.io/ingress-nginx/deploy/ to create the ingress controller.

+- Add the files to [configure/ingress-nginx](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/configure/ingress-nginx), including an [install.sh](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/configure/ingress-nginx/install.sh) file which applies the relevant manifests.

+- We include sample generic-cloud manifests as part of this repository, but please follow the official instructions for your cloud provider.

-Add the [configure/ingress-nginx/install.sh](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/configure/ingress-nginx/install.sh) command to [create-new-cluster.sh](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/create-new-cluster.sh) and commit the change:
+- Add the [configure/ingress-nginx/install.sh](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/configure/ingress-nginx/install.sh) command to [create-new-cluster.sh](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/create-new-cluster.sh) and commit the change:

 ```shell
 echo ./configure/ingress-nginx/install.sh >> create-new-cluster.sh
 ```

-Once the ingress has acquired an external address, you should be able to access Sourcegraph using that.
-You can check the external address by running the following command and looking for the `LoadBalancer` entry:
+- Once the ingress has acquired an external address, you should be able to access Sourcegraph using that.

+- You can check the external address by running the following command and looking for the `LoadBalancer` entry:

 ```bash
 kubectl -n ingress-nginx get svc